nawrockie/ribosensor_wrapper/00README.txt

   triggering Sensor/Ribotyper errors (with the exception listed above for '*', '+', and '^').

-- This definition of Sensor/Ribotyper errors and the GPIPE errors they trigger is slightly different from the most recent Confluence 'Analysis3-20170515' word document.
+- The definition above of Sensor/Ribotyper errors and the GPIPE errors they trigger is slightly different from the most recent Confluence 'Analysis3-20170515' word document.
 Eric made changes where he thought it made sense with the following goals in mind:

   A) simplifying the 'Outcomes' section of the Analysis document, which explained how to determine whether sequences pass or fail to